 PAS 27 (Revised), Separate Financial Statements, effective January 1, 2013.
 The revised standard includes the provisions on separate financial statements that are left after the control provisions of PAS 27 have been included in the new PFRS 10.
-This amendment will not have an impact on the Company's financial statements.
+This revision has no significant impact on the Company's financial statements.

 PAS 28 (Revised), Investments in Associates and Joint Ventures, effective January 1, 2013.
 This revised standard includes the requirements for joint ventures, as well as associates, to be equity accounted following the issue of PFRS 11.
-This amendment will not have an impact on the Company's financial statements.
+This revision has no significant impact on the Company's financial statements.